mdp/CellIdToGeo/README.md

 outputs a json file of coordinates.

 Requires a Google API Key for their Geocoder, which is limited to a very stingy 100 queries a day.
-These most be really expensize for Google to run.
+These most be really expensive for Google to run.

 ### Usage